31 Beautiful Flowers That Will Bloom All Season Long

 Pansy is propagated by cuttings and seeds.

 Pansies are native to North America and prefer lots of sun and sandy soil.
-It grows rampantly, blanketing fields, and can even serve as an alternative to grass in a backyard with light traffic.
+They grow rampantly, blanketing fields, and can even serve as an alternative to grass in a backyard with light traffic.

 It is self-pollinating and considered to be invasive in some places.
 Don’t place pansies in small planters or areas where you would like the plants to stay contained.